Selling A House Online: Is It Possible?

 Some high-street estate agents will have good relationships with their clients and supply them with properties before they go on the open market – this is something no buyer would be able to get from a hybrid estate agent.

-An online auction, also known as the modern method of auction, is another ‘sell house online’ option.
+An online auction, also known as the modern method of auction, is another option for selling a property online.
 The modern method of auction works in the same way as a traditional auction, with buyers bidding against each other and the seller setting a reserve price and end date for the auction.

 The modern auction has longer timescales than the traditional method of auction.
 When the ‘virtual hammer’ comes down on a deal, the winning bidder must pay a non-refundable reservation fee, providing them with a 4-week period of exclusivity.